Opera Company of Boston: Origins

 In 1958, Sarah Caldwell and Linda Cabot Black, among others, started the Opera Company of Boston with just $5,000, beginning with a production of Jacques Offenbach's Voyage to the Moon that was presented on Boston Common with a cast that included Adelaide Bishop as Queen Popotte.
 Hailed by The Boston Globe as a masterful production, the company was invited to present the work on the lawn of the White House in a performance attended by President Dwight D. Eisenhower.
 On the heels of this success, Caldwell decided to stage a production of Puccini's La bohème.

 1958–1979

 At this point the opera company did not have a home theatre.
 The fifty-year-old Boston Opera House had been in disuse for a long time and was torn down just months before Caldwell founded her company.
-Caldwell eventually settled on renting the Donnelly Theater for the company's performance of La Boheme, and that theatre became the company's performance venue until it was torn down ten years later in 1968.
+Caldwell eventually settled on renting the Donnelly Theater for the company's performance of La bohème, and that theatre became the company's performance venue until it was torn down ten years later in 1968.

-After 1968 the company spent the next 7 years looking for a stable performing venue and lived a nomadic existence, performing at various venues including the Shubert Theatre, MIT's Kresge Auditorium, the Cyclorama, and the Tufts University Field House.
+After 1968 the company spent the next seven years looking for a stable performing venue and lived a nomadic existence, performing at various venues including the Shubert Theatre, MIT's Kresge Auditorium, the Cyclorama, and the Tufts University Field House.
 Finally in 1975 the company settled on renting the Orpheum Theatre where it held performances for the next five years.